A PMO stands for any of below three terms;

-PMO (PMO) roles and responsibilities depend on the size of any organization and how may projects & programs organization be dealing with at the very moment.
+PMO (PMO) roles and responsibilities depend on the size of any organization and how many projects & programs organizations be dealing with at the very moment.

-PMO tracks all the projects, programs at a bigger picture and maintain the records.
-PMO task structure changes from company to company but the overall scenario remains the same that is to ease of task of higher Management and of Project team in every possible manner.
+PMO tracks all the projects, programs in a bigger picture and maintains the records.
+PMO task structure changes from company to company.
+Still, the overall scenario remains the same: to ease the task of higher Management and the Project team in every possible manner.

 Let’s enlist in details all the stuff PMO normally do for any organization generally;

-- Conflict Management: The reason I put it on first is that it works as a mediator in the most crucial factor when managing stakeholders for the better interest of the project.
+- Conflict Management: I put it first because it works as a mediator in the most crucial factor when managing stakeholders for the project’s better interest.
 Experts in PMO should be experienced enough to deal with conflict for win-win if any escalated to them.
-It will ease the pain of higher management ultimately- a big factor
+It will ease the pain of higher Management, ultimately- a big factor.

 - Project Portfolio Management: Portfolio management is the key to achieve objective cross-functional organization.
-It will help for decision making if to bid a project or put extra resources in any project or even to reduce resources at any project to optimize them on a different project.
-To avoid resources conflict is the major task to be done by PMO anywhere.
+It will help decide if to bid on a project or put extra resources in any project or reduce resources to optimize them on a different project.
+To avoid resources, conflict is the major task to be done by PMO anywhere.
 Tracking through project portfolio management helps to get optimal results with minimum resources.

-- Training & Coaching: PMO job is to check all the forecast scenarios and get train own staff rather hiring a skilled person from outside to fill the gaps.
-Training should also be done at ongoing projects.
+- Training & Coaching: PMO’s job is to check all the forecast scenarios and train their own staff rather than hiring a skilled person from outside to fill the gaps.
+Training should also be done on ongoing projects.
 Outside trainers can be hired if necessary.

 - Lesson Learned: PMO should record the lesson learned from projects throughout the project phase.
-Lesson Learned is a big help to make decisions for future projects as well as ongoing projects at any phase.
+Lesson Learned is a big help to make decisions for future projects and ongoing projects at any phase.

-- Tools & Techniques: PMO is the one should decide to implement different tools, software, techniques and standard to get homogenized results all over.
+- Tools & Techniques: PMO should decide to implement different tools, software, techniques, and standard to get homogenized results all over.
 This will help get transparency and reliability in data ultimately.